boredsquirrel/media-scripts/README.md

 Patreon videos can be extracted from the browser, using Firefox addons [like this one](https://addons.mozilla.org/firefox/addon/video-audio-downloader).
 But they are separated into snippets, have broken metadata and more.

 `ffmpeg` is able to extract the AAC audio stream from the actual MP3-TS files, concatenate them and write them into a m4a container.

+## Concatenate
+There are generic `mp3concat` and `mp4concat` scripts there.

+They are useful if you download videos (above Firefox Addon) and they are in small snippets.

+The conversion is really fast as they are just written into the same file, not converted.
+It works if the videos or music files are normal.
+For special files, open an issue or use above scripts.